cjacker/opensource-toolchain-stm8/README.md

 ## for USB/UART adapter or on board chip (no debugging support)
-TODO, stm8gal and how to activate BSL.
+TODO, how to activate BSL and stm8gal

 # Debugging with stm8-gdb
 TODO, stm8-binutils-gdb